therssproject/documentation/docs/get-started/webhook-events.md

 # Webhook Events

-Once a subscription is created, `therssproject` API will listed for new entries on the feed and send webhook events to the endpoint with the new entries.
+Once a subscription is created, `therssproject` servers will listen for new entries on the feed and send webhook events to the endpoint with the new entries.

 **Webhook payload example**: